galen211/udacity-blockchain-developer/project3/README.md

 - [x] [General Write-up](#General-Write-up)

 ## Summary
 The purpose of this project is to learn lower level components of establishing a sound web service architecture using Blockchain.
-In this project, I created a dApp supply chain solution on Ethereum using smart contracts with role-based permissions to track and verify a product's authenticity.
+In this project, I created a dApp coffee supply chain solution on Ethereum using smart contracts with role-based permissions to track and verify a product's authenticity.
+The code for this project is in the `coffee/` folder.

 ## Testing The dApp
 Below is the output from my tests in the `test` folder.
 To run the tests, simply execute `truffle test` at the command line.